SanKrishnan/Project-Exibition-1/README.md

-Project-Frontend
+📊 Visualization of Sorting Techniques
 📌 Project Overview
-This repository contains a collection of frontend projects built using HTML, CSS, and JavaScript.
-The projects focus on creating responsive and interactive web pages with user-friendly designs.
+This repository, Visualization of Sorting Techniques, contains a collection of frontend projects built using HTML, CSS, and JavaScript.
+The focus is on creating responsive and interactive visualizations of various sorting algorithms, designed to enhance understanding through clear, animated user interfaces.

 📁 Directory Structure
 1️⃣ Feedback_form